gpaux/Mediana/CaseStudy06.md

          outcome.par = parameters(outcome1.doseh, outcome2.doseh))
 {% endhighlight %}

-## Analysis Model
+## Define an Analysis Model

-As in case study 2, each Placebo comparisons will be done using a one-sided two-sample *t*-test (`TTest` method defined in each `Test` object).
-The same nomenclature will be used to define the hypothesis, i.e.:
+As in [Case study 2](CaseStudy02.html), each dose-placebo comparison will be performed using a one-sided two-sample *t*-test (`TTest` method defined in each `Test` object).
+The same nomenclature will be used to define the hypotheses, i.e.:

 - H1: Null hypothesis of no difference between Dose L and placebo.